michaelklishin/quartz-mongodb/README.md

 On the bright side, there is a lot less to hack than if you didn't have this at all.

+The primary thing that works and is tested is SimpleTriggers across multiple Quartz instances where triggers are created on application startup.

 To configure, set your Quartz properties to something like this:

 	# Use the MongoDB store